MafiaHub/MafiaUnity/PROGRESS.md

 * [ ] Ability to load data from DTA archive files
 * [ ] Scene lighting support
 * [ ] Use of scene's native lightmaps (to be decided)
+* [ ] WIP Parse tree.klz, which defines static collision inside of scene.
+* [ ] Generate colliders based on data parsed from tree.klz

 ### Gameplay features